-MOED's Employer Services division connects businesses to BWDB and promotes Baltimore City's Sourcelink, a resource for small businesses.
+MOED's Business Services division connects businesses to MWDB and promotes the Baltimore City's Sourcelink, a resource for small businesses.
 MOED also serves on the Business Intelligence Dashboard Committee.
-The committee collaborates with other agencies by analyzing data; and service gaps and finds solutions and additional resources available to small business.
+The committee collaborates with other agencies by analyzing data, service gaps and finds solutions and additional resources available to small business.

 (I) BWDB will leverage and coordinate supportive services in the delivery of workforce development activities carried out in the Local Area.
-Specifically, the Local Plan should address how the Local Board will work with Local Management Boards and other providers to deliver supportive services to jobseekers
+Specifically, the Local Plan should address how the Local Board will work with Local Management Boards and other providers to deliver supportive services to jobseekers intensive job readiness training, occupational skills training, internships, life skills and other meaningful support services.
+The BWDB Youth Committee brings together stakeholders from government, public, private sectors and youth serving organizations.
+These connections assist us in working towards the common goal of helping the citizens of Baltimore.